Cheese rolling, nettle eating and bog snorkelling – these are Britain's weirdest sports

 Green Events also put on the Welsh Open Stone Skimming, the Bog Championships and a Walking Festival, among others.

-The World Egg Throwing Championships
+The World Egg-Throwing Championships in Swaton, Lincolnshire

 Ignoring the hog roast, the World Egg Throwing Champs is surely the highlight of the annual Swaton Vintage Day.
 After target practise at a moving object (a man named Joel Hicks) and Russian Egg Roulettes, the main World Champs decider finds teams of two (a catcher and a tosser) going for broke (or yoke) standing 10m apart and moving further away after each successful catch.
 If an egg is dropped or broken, then that pair’s championship dreams are cracked for another year.

-World Stinging Nettle Eating Championships
+World Stinging Nettle Eating Championships in Waytown, Dorset

 Another event that started life in a pub is this annual stinging nettle-eating challenge.
 While nettle soup is a dark green bowl of warming joy, this event sees participants chewing their way through the leaves of as many two foot-long raw nettle stalks as possible, which can cause the tongue to swell and blacken.
-Since 2022 it has taken place at the Dorset Nectar Cider Farm
+Since 2022 it has taken place at the Dorset Nectar Cider Farm.

-World Bog Snorkelling Championships
+World Bog Snorkelling Championships in Llanwrtyd Wells, Wales

 Held at the Waen Rhydd bog on the outskirts of Llanwrtyd Wells every summer, the World Bog Snorkelling Champs finds athletes snorkelling to complete the bog in the swiftest time, with Neil Rutter the current course champion in a time of 1:18mins.
 There’s also a bog swimming triathlon on the same weekend.

 Amazingly this event attracts people from all over the world.
-In In 2022 there were competitors from from Australia, Belgium, Canada, China, Eire, Finland, Poland, South Africa and USA
+In In 2022 there were competitors from from Australia, Belgium, Canada, China, Eire, Finland, Poland, South Africa and USA.

-World Stone Skimming Championships
+World Stone Skimming Championships on Easdale Island, near Oban, Scotland

 Without wanting to sound too Alan Partridge, we’re sure you’ll agree that there are few things more satisfying in life than a well-executed stone skim.
 The World Stone Skimming Championships have been drawing participants to beautiful Easdale Island on Scotland’s western coast since 1983.
 Each stone must be from naturally-formed Easdale slate and no more than three inches in diameter, and must bounce on the water more than twice to be a valid skim.